RuthAndRoth/Ruth2/README.md

 ## Current Release

-Ruth2 v3 is the current release and is best obtained from the Ruth reposiotory (not this Ruth2 one) via the "archive-ruth-rc3" branch. https://github.com/RuthAndRoth/Ruth/tree/archive-ruth-rc3
+Ruth2 v3 is the current release and is best obtained from the Ruth repository (not this Ruth2 one) via the "archive-ruth-rc3" branch. https://github.com/RuthAndRoth/Ruth/tree/archive-ruth-rc3

 Ruth2 v4 is currently being prepared and contributions are scattered until the release is ready.